Debugging SharedArrayBuffer Cross-Origin Errors

 SharedArrayBuffer None High (Atomics.wait/notify) Requires explicit lock management

-postMessage Transfer High (during clone) Low Automatic ownership transfer prevents leaks
+postMessage Transfer Brief (during neutering) Low Automatic (single-owner model)

 Implementation Patterns & Graceful Degradation

-Implement a runtime feature detection wrapper that gracefully degrades to MessageChannel or Transferable objects when COI is absent.
-Always wrap new SharedArrayBuffer() in a try/catch to handle unexpected browser policy shifts.
-For enterprise deployments, enforce header validation at the edge and monitor fallback latency to maintain strict performance SLAs.
+Implement a runtime feature detection wrapper that gracefully degrades to MessageChannel or transferable ArrayBuffers when COI is absent.
+For enterprise deployments, enforce header validation at the edge layer (e.g., CDN config, server middleware) and monitor fallback latency to maintain performance SLAs.

 Implementation Steps: